Vikhyat2603/Machine-Learning-From-Scratch/My Neural Network/README.md

     whether it falls into the first class. (livePlot slows down training and doesn't work on notebooks)

 #### - MNIST.py
-    Uses the Neural Network (with architecture 784,100,10) to try to solve the classic MNIST problem.
+    Uses the Neural Network (with architecture 784,100,10) on the classic MNIST dataset.
     On training for ~1 minute with Momentum and 2k training images, the network acheives 85% accuracy on the whole 60k image dataset.